 Dear Parents:

-Your child has the opportunity to receive an electronic network account or access, and needs your permission to do so.
-Among other advantages, your child will be able to communicate with other schools, colleges, organizations and individuals around the world through Internet and other electronic information systems and networks.
+Your child has the opportunity to receive an electronic learning device and needs your permission to do so.
+Among other advantages, your child will be able to communicate with other schools, colleges, organizations, and individuals around the world through Internet and other electronic information systems and networks.
 Internet is a system which links smaller computer networks, creating a large and diverse network.
 Internet allows your child, through electronic mail (e-mail) and other means to reach out to many other people to share information, learn concepts and research subjects.
 These are significant learning opportunities to prepare your child for the future.

 With this educational opportunity also comes responsibility.
 It is important that you and your child read the enclosed informed consent form, school district procedures and other material, and discuss it together.
 When your child is given an account and password to use on the computer, it is extremely important that the rules are followed.
 Inappropriate use will result in the loss of the privilege to use this educational tool, and other disciplinary action if appropriate.
 Parents, remember that you are legally responsible for your child’s actions.

 Please stress to your child the importance of using only his or her account password, and of keeping it a secret from other students.
-Your child should never let anyone else use his/her password to access the network.
+Your child should never let anyone else use his/her password to access the learning device .
 Your child is responsible for any activity that happens in his/her account.

-We have established procedures and rules regulating the materials that students may search for on the network, but please be aware that there is unacceptable and controversial material and communications on the Internet that your child could access.
+We have established procedures and rules regulating the materials that students may search for on the learning device, but please be aware that there is unacceptable and controversial material and communications on the Internet that your child could access.
 It is not possible for us to always provide direct supervision of all students.
 We cannot filter material posted on network-connected computers all over the world; we encourage you to consider the potential of your child being exposed to inappropriate material in your decision of whether or not to sign the informed consent form.

-We also reserve the right to review e-mail sent or received on the district system to improve student safety and system integrity, and you and your child must waive the copyright on any material posted through the network.
+We also reserve the right to review e-mail sent or received on the district system to improve student safety and system integrity, and you and your child must waive the copyright on any material posted through the learning device.

 If you have any questions please contact me at < telephone number > .
-If you want your child to have the opportunity to receive an Electronic Network account or access, please return signed informed consent forms to us as soon as possible.
+If you want your child to have the opportunity to receive a learning device , please return signed informed consent forms to us as soon as possible.

 Sincerely,